freeradical13/freeradical13.github.io/index.md

     1. In bacteria, transcription ends at a [terminator][].
     1. In eukaryotes:
         1. Once RNA polymerase II transcribes the [polyadenylation signal sequence][] (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
 An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
 An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the [poly-A tail][].
         1. The pre-mRNA is made of sets of nucleotides called [exons][] (expressed) which are needed for translation, and [introns][] (intervening sequences) which are not.
-A complex called a [spliceosome][] made out of proteins and enzymatic RNA ([ribozymes][]) cuts out the introns and connects the exons together, creating the final mRNA.
+A complex called a [spliceosome][] made out of proteins and ribozymes cuts out the introns and connects the exons together, creating the final mRNA.
 [Untranslated regions][] (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
 A single gene may code for multiple proteins because of [Alternative RNA Splicing][] depending on which segments are treated as exons.
 1. [Translation][]: mRNA arrives at a free ribosome in the cytosol.
 A set of three nucleotides defines a [codon][] which translates to an amino acid.
 Translation begins at an AUG codon (Methionine).
 As the ribosome moves over the mRNA molecule in the 5' to 3' direction, a transfer RNA ([tRNA][]) with a matching codon (called an [anticodon][]) attaches its matching amino acid to the new polypeptide chain at the Carboxyl end using rRNA.
 Translation stops at a stop codon UAG, UAA, or UGA using a [release factor][].
     1. [Aminoacyl-tRNA Synthetases][] use ATP to create a tRNA and amino acid pair.
     1. A tRNA exits the ribosome at the [E-site][].